jasonacox/JojoLLM/README.md

 - Incrementally add more diverse and educational data.
 - Grow the model’s capabilities for language understanding and interaction.

-## File Overview

-- `data/prepare-story.py`: Prepare the TinyStories dataset for training (download, tokenize and convert to binary format).
-- `data/prepare-chat.py`, `data/prepare-chitchat.py`, `data/prepare-dailydialog.py`: Prepare conversational datasets with ChatML formatting.
-- `train.py`: Create the model from scratch and train it on the dataset.
-- `model.py`: Defines the layers of the GPT model used in this project.
-- `gen.py`: Generate output from the model based on an input.
-- `setup_tokenizer.py`: Provides the extended tokenizer with special token support.
-- `prepare.py`: Re-processes datasets using the extended tokenizer.
-- `tokenizer_demo.py`: Demonstrates how to use the extended tokenizer.
-- `test_extended_tokenizer.py`: Tests the extended tokenizer functionality.

-## Project Structure

-### Core Files
-- `gen.py`: Generate output from the model based on input prompts, including interactive chat mode
-- `model.py`: Defines the layers of the GPT model used in this project
-- `train.py`: Create and train the model from scratch
-- `setup_tokenizer.py`: Implementation of the extended tokenizer with special token support
-- `prepare.py`: Utility to process datasets using the extended tokenizer
-- `tokenizer_demo.py`: Demonstrates how to use the extended tokenizer

-### Data Preparation
-- `data/prepare-story.py`: Prepares the TinyStories dataset
-- `data/prepare-chat.py`: Prepares chat-formatted conversations
-- `data/prepare-chitchat.py`: Prepares simple chitchat conversations
-- `data/prepare-dailydialog.py`: Prepares the DailyDialog dataset

-### Testing and Development
-- `test_extended_tokenizer.py`: Test suite for the extended tokenizer
-- `testing_tools/`: Directory containing additional testing and development utilities
-  - `check_special_tokens.py`: Tests special token handling
-  - `compare_tokenizers.py`: Compares different tokenizer behaviors
-  - `extended_tokenizer.py`: Initial wrapper approach (historical)
-  - `quick_test.py`: Simple debugging script
-  - `test_apostrophes.py`: Tests apostrophe handling in text

 ## Setup

 1. **Create a Python virtual environment:**